timsbiomed/jpaserver-scripts/README.md

 Windows is another question.

+# INSTALL
+- the vocabularies are discussed below
+- the converters, (just fhir-owl so far) are downloaded as needed by build scripts in the loaders directories
+- The HAPI-FHIR server is downloaded ???
+- install.sh here, downloads the HAPI cli code and scripts.

 # DATA
+Many vocabularies can be downloaded.
+Those that cannot are cached in a directory ontology_cache.

 In the loaders directory are directoris for different vocabularies.
 Each has a load.sh and one or more datafiles.
 Other files are flags to the scripts so you don't load when you already have.